Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 • The origin of the alcohol.

-For goods imported into Vietnam but not yet labeled, these auxiliary labels must show the compulsory contents in Vietnamese, while keeping the original labels of goods
+For goods imported into Vietnam but not yet labelled, these auxiliary labels must show the compulsory contents in Vietnamese while keeping the original labels of goods

 Vietnam uses the metric system.